cecilekremer/mpox_transmission/README.md

 * Duration of hospital stay -> severity of symptoms? type of symptoms?

 * Pregnancy outcomes -> is there enough data to say something about vertical transmission?
+10% of women are pregnant (N = 20); but only 2 have delivered already (1/10/2024); there is a question about presence of signs of mpox infection (skin lesions)

 * mpox in household -> within which timeframe? (ask in meeting 5/11)